-2017 was the year people got serious about video.
+People are getting serious about video.
 Our After Effects templates library certainly reflects this.
-Over the course of the last twelve months, we’ve seen a huge emphasis on onscreen text, catering to the growing audience who watch videos without sound.
-We’ve had templates that push the boundaries of excess, whose main objective is to be eye-poppingly bright to command attention.
-And then we had packs that were simply breathtaking in their creativity.
+Over the course of the last twelve months, we’ve seen a huge emphasis on onscreen text, catering to the growing audience watching videos without sound.
+We’ve had templates that push the boundaries of excess, whose main objective is to be eye-poppingly bright and command attention.
+And then we’ve had packs that simply take our breath away with their creativity.
 This list has a bit of it all.
-Some of them are best sellers, some of them are editorial choices, and all of them were released in 2017.
+Some of them are best sellers, some of them are editorial choices, and all of them were released in the last twelve months.

-So, sit back, watch, read and enjoy our list of the 10 After Effects Templates That Blew Us Away in 2017.
+So, sit back, watch, read and enjoy our list of the 10 After Effects Templates That Are Taking Our Breath Away.

 Big Pack of Elements by Motion-Land